bigcommerce/dev-docs/docs/api-docs/tax/tax-rates-zones.md

 <!-- theme: info -->
 > #### Note
 > - You cannot adjust the `shopper_target_settings` for the default tax zone.
-> - All zones must have location data; `locations` cannot be an empty array in the request body.
+> - All zones must cover a specified location; `locations` cannot be an empty array in the request body.

 ### Get tax zones